 Their pricing has seen some changes recently.
 Right now, you can use Checkly for free and get 50k PAI check runs/month and 5k browser checks.
 Their paid plans are a pay-as-you-go option that starts at $1.20 for every 10k API checks and $3.60 for 1k browser check runs.

 Updown is a simple tool that monitors the uptime of your website by sending an HTTP request at a predetermined interval that goes down to 15 seconds.
 Whenever the website isn’t responding, you will get notified via email or SMS.
 The checks are run from the 8 monitoring nodes, and besides uptime, it does SSL testing, status pages, and performance reports.

 For pricing, updown.io went with a simple scheme that allows you to select the number of websites to monitor and the frequency of the checks.
 For intervals at 15 seconds, every website you track will cost you 2.34 Euros/month.

 Picking an uptime monitoring solution is not very difficult, but it does require you to sit down and figure out what you want to achieve.
 If your goal is just to monitor your uptime, then a one-purpose tool will suffice.
 However, there is more to monitoring than just uptime.
-You need to keep a close eye on things like Apdex score, SSL certificates, API monitoring, in which case you probably need something more complex than a one-trick pony that tells you when your website is down.
+You also need to monitor your APIs, Apdex score, or SSL certificates, in which case you probably need something more complex than a one-trick pony that tells you when your website is down.

 Luckily there are monitoring tools like Sematext Synthetics, an end-to-end front-end visibility platform.
-With a sweet pricing point, starting at just $2 per monitor for month and highly configurable pricing plans, Sematext will let you understand what is happening behind the scenes.
+With a sweet pricing point, starting at just $2 per monitor for a month and highly configurable pricing plans, Sematext will let you understand what is happening behind the scenes.
 Give it a try!
 There’s a 14-days free trial with no commitment.